Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/09/visual-studio-refactoring-shortcuts.md

     - Refactoring
 ---

-After watching Uncle Bob playing a symphony of refactoring across his keyboard at Dev South Coast last night, I decided there was one short-cut I didn’t have and couldn’t live without: Widen Selection.
+After watching Robert Martin playing a symphony of refactoring across his keyboard at Dev South Coast last night, I decided there was one short-cut I didn’t have and couldn’t live without: Widen Selection.

 Widen selection, also known as expand selection, allows you to move your current selection outwards to the next lexical block.
 This is a really handy short-cut for refactoring as you can quickly grab a chunk of code before leaning on the extract-method refactoring to strip it out.
 This is the fastest way to [extract ’til you drop](https://sites.google.com/site/unclebobconsultingllc/home/articles/one-thing-extract-till-you-drop).